ThreatSense engine parameters setup

 ThreatSense engine setup options allow you to specify several scan parameters:

-To enter the setup window, click ThreatSense parameters in the Advanced setup window for any module that uses ThreatSense technology (see below).
+To enter the setup window, click ThreatSense engine parameter setup in the Advanced setup window for any module that uses ThreatSense technology (see below).
 Different security scenarios may require different configurations.
 With this in mind, ThreatSense is individually configurable for the following protection modules:

 Objects to scan